The Restructuring Review: Indonesia

 ii Duties of directors

 The Company Law requires every member of the board of directors to accept full personal liability for losses of the company if the director concerned is at fault or negligent in the performance of their duties in managing the company in good faith and with full responsibility.
-In the event that the board of directors contains two members or more, personal liability and responsibility will jointly and severally apply to every member of the board of directors.
+In the event that the board of directors contains two members or more, personal liability and responsibility will apply to every member of the board of directors jointly and severally.

 A member of the board of directors may not be held liable for losses if they can substantiate that: